Frikster/Mesoscale-Brain-Explorer/README.md

 ### Note: a "ret_files" or "OSError: <-number-> requested and 0 written" typically means you have run out of space on your hard drive.

 ## Visual C++ Redistributable
 The application does not seem to work with earlier (e.g. 2008) version of Visual C++ Redistributable.
 It has been tested and works with the 2017 version on Windows 7,8 and 10.
-To upgrade follow these instructions:
+If you do not have Visual Studio 2017, follow these instructions to upgrade:

 1. Install Windows Updates:
   * Go to Start - Control Panel - Windows Update